Kezia-Cane/bgry-mngt/README.md

 A web-based Barangay Management System for efficiently managing residents, officials, certificates, and blotter records.
 Built with React for the frontend and Node.js/Express for the backend, this project streamlines barangay administration with a modern, user-friendly interface.

-- **Modern UI/UX:** Responsive design with Lottie-powered loading animations for a smooth user experience.
-- **Centralized API Handling:** All API calls are managed through a centralized Axios instance for maintainability.
-- **Success Alerts:** User actions are confirmed with interactive alerts using SweetAlert2.
-- **Deployment:** The app is deployed on Render (frontend as static site, backend as Node.js service).

-## Project Overview

-The Barangay Management System aims to modernize the record-keeping and administrative processes within a barangay.
-It provides a centralized platform for managing resident information, barangay officials, blotter incidents, certificate issuance, and user accounts.
-This system intends to improve efficiency, transparency, and communication within the community.

 ## Modules and Functionalities

 * **Login:** Secure user authentication with username/password and role-based access control (e.g., admin, staff).